 No director has had any beneficial interest in any contract or arrangement of a material nature with the company during the period under review.

-Report approved by the Directors (who are also the Trustees) on 6th January 2020
+Report Approved by the Directors (who are also Trustees) on 28th April 2021.

 The company has taken advantage of the small companies' exemption in preparing the Directors' report.